Salvadorgs/qa-automation-coding-challenge/README.md

 - Please submit a link to your finished repository when you are ready

 ## Good luck and happy coding! :)

+## Salvador Testing GitHub Repos App Test Suite

+-This repository contains a set of test cases for the GitHub Repos App, a React application that fetches and displays GitHub repositories based on a provided username.
+The test suite uses the @testing-library/react library to ensure the app's components and features work correctly.

+## Salvador Overview:

+-Rendering the app header: Ensures the "Get Github Repos" header is displayed correctly.
+-Displaying a loading spinner during data fetch: Tests the loading spinner when fetching data.
+-Displaying "No repos" message when none found: Checks the correct message for empty repositories.
+-Displaying fetched repositories: Tests rendering of repo names, descriptions, and links.
+-Displaying error for invalid user: Verifies error message when an invalid username is used.